ScrappyCarrot/Honors-obsidian/Research/Foundation/Helical anchors foundation.md

 Formulas for calculations can be found in the document : [[HAI-Engineering-Manual-min.pdf]]

-Helical anchors can also be used in tangent with concrete foundations ()
+Helical anchors can also be used in tangent with concrete foundations<mark style="background: #FFF3A3A6;"> (have to check how this would work with prefab slabs and the transportation of the whole thing)</mark>

+!
+Corrosion would also be a factor to be taken into account as steel anchors would be exposed to some moisture in the ground.

+---

+One way to use this system is to have concrete slabs acting as footings, along with helical anchors that are added to troubling l